RocketRace/armageddon-bot/README.md

 # Setup

-Python 3.6+ is required.
+1. Python 3.6+ is required.
 The `discord.py[voice]` module is required (get it [here](https://discordpy.readthedocs.io/en/latest/intro.html#installing)).

-To run this bot, place a `config.json` file into the main folder.
-The file should contain two fields:
+2. Place a `config.json` file into the main folder.
+A template is shown in `example-config.json`.

-`token`, your bot token, and

-`prefixes`, a string or an array of strings usable as command prefixes.

-Run `bot.py` to launch your bot.
+3. Run `bot.py` to launch your bot.

+4. Enjoy yourself, you sadist.

 # Commands, i.e., Glorious Armageddon

-Armageddon-bot is designed to cause cataclysm - catastrophe - carnage on any server it is used in.
+Armageddon-bot is designed to cause cataclysm, catastrophe, carnage - on any server it is used in.
 Armageddon-bot comes built-in with four different flavors of apocalypse, with varying degrees of destruction:

 `the` - Armageddon-meter: **Low**